 The United States and India are continuing efforts to deepen the economic relationship, improve investor confidence, and support economic growth in both countries.
-India continues to move forward, albeit haltingly, with market-oriented economic reforms that began in 1991.
+India has moved forward, albeit haltingly, with market-oriented economic reforms that began in 1991.
 Recent reforms have included an increasingly liberal foreign investment regime in many sectors.

-On energy cooperation, the United States and India also share a strong commitment to work collaboratively in bilateral and multilateral fora to help ensure mutual energy security, combat global climate change, and support the development of low-carbon economies that will create opportunities and fuel job growth in both countries.
+On energy cooperation, the United States and India are committed to working collaboratively in bilateral and multilateral fora to help ensure mutual energy security, combat global climate change, and support the development of low-carbon economies that will create opportunities and fuel job growth in both countries.
 The two countries consult regularly on the future of global oil and gas markets, expanding sustainable energy access to support jobs and economic growth in both countries, collaborating in research and technology, and increasing U.S. exports of clean energy technology.

-U.S. exports to India include diamonds and gold, machinery, oil, and fertilizers.
-U.S. imports from India include diamonds, pharmaceutical products, oil, agricultural products, organic chemicals, and apparel.
+U.S. exports to India include diamonds and gold, aircraft, machinery, and optic and medical instruments.
+U.S. imports from India include diamonds, pharmaceutical products, oil, agricultural products, organic chemicals, and textile articles.
 U.S. direct investment in India is led by the professional, scientific, technical services, manufacturing finance/insurance, and information sectors.
 India direct investment in the U.S. is primarily concentrated in the professional, scientific, and technical services, and banking sectors.

 India's Membership in International Organizations